solliancenet/azure-synapse-analytics-workshop-400/day-02/lab05-security.md

 3. Leverage Azure Key Vault to store sensitive connection information, such as access keys and passwords for linked services as well as in pipelines.

 4. Introspect the data that is contained within the SQL Pools in the context of potential sensitive/confidential data disclosure.
-Identify the columns representing sensitive data, then secure it by adding column-level security.
+Identify the columns representing sensitive data, then secure them by adding column-level security.
 Determine at the table level what data should be hidden from specific groups of users then define security predicates to apply row level security (filters) on the table.
-If desired, you also have the option of applying Dynamic Data Masking to mask sensitive data returned in queries.
+If desired, you also have the option of applying Dynamic Data Masking to mask sensitive data returned in queries on a column by column basis.

 ```text
 Team Recommendations: